amos80m/react-prograss-bar-steps-threshold/README.md

 # React Progress Bar
 ***
 #### A React component to display progress bar with thresholds and chanks of values
+#### A React component, that display a progress bar with thresholds and chanks of values.
 ![3 react progress bar with chanks and splits and color for each treshold](rpp.png)
 ## Install
 ```